6 Best Ski Resorts in Nevada, 2024/25

 The mountain is the largest ski resort in the Lake Tahoe area.
 Over 4,800 acres of skiable area offer up a wide variety of terrain to suit everyone.
 Runs include long cruisers, steep chutes, and endless mogul runs.
 If that's not enough, three gates open even more backcountry challenge.

 Heavenly boasts 34 miles of cruisers, enough to tire out even the strongest of quads.
 If you love skiing in the trees, the resort has you covered.
 Well-spaced trees trap the big dumps of snow that funnel up from the Pacific Ocean.
-And if you are a daredevil and like the steeps, drop into Heavenly's 1,600-foot double black canyon runs and avoid a yard sale at all costs.
+And if you are a daredevil and like the steeps, drop into Heavenly's 1,600-foot Gunbarrel run for endless moguls.
+This is not for pretenders, have a yard sale out here and you will be working hard to get yourself put back together.

 Heavenly is high; the peak is at 10,067 feet, so the season starts early and finishes late.
 Twenty-nine lifts, including nine high-speed quads, service 3,500 vertical feet of pure skiing pleasure.
 Pack your sunscreen.
 Heavenly gets over 300 clear blue-sky days each year, and when you combine that with over 30 feet of snow a season, it's an amazing combination.